ghanashyam03/ASTRA/README.md

 For asymmetric powered flybys, the total turn angle is the sum of the incoming and outgoing hyperbolic asymptote angles:

 $$\delta = \arcsin(1/e_{\text{in}}) + \arcsin(1/e_{\text{out}})$$

+### Feasibility Checking & Powered Correction Resolver
+In multi-leg sequences where incoming and outgoing excess speed magnitudes are fixed by independent Lambert transfers, the turn angle and burn requirements are solved via a deterministic search over periapsis $r_p$ within safe altitude bounds:
+1. **Unpowered Feasibility**: Verified via `check_flyby_feasibility` to see if gravity alone satisfies the required turn with numerical speed conservation.
+2. **Powered Correction Search**: If required deflection exceeds the unpowered ceiling, a bounded grid search finds the $r_p$ that satisfies $\delta$ while minimizing powered $\Delta v$.
+If no valid $r_p$ achieves the turn, or the required $\Delta v$ exceeds the local and DSM budgets, the leg is hard-rejected.

 ---